KraKEn-bit/Cryptography/Ciphers/Bitwise_Operations.md

   - B = 6 × 36 = 216

 **Final RGB color = (36, 252, 216) (a bright teal/cyan shade).**

+In real, the resulting sequence could be any possible sequence.
+Given some encrypted color, all we know is the original color is “equally likely to be any color”.
+We have no information that could improve a blind guess (1/16 million).

 **Here's the Image if you ever wonder how it would look like:**